-Artist Brian Piana’s abstract transformations of visual elements, data, and user experiences from the Internet will be featured in “Blocks,” a March 23 – May 25, 2017 exhibit in the Wright Gallery, located on the second floor of the Texas A&M Langford Architecture Center’s Building A.
+Artist Brian Piana’s abstract transformations of visual elements, data, and user experiences from the Internet are featured in “Blocks,” a March 23 – May 25, 2017 exhibit in the Wright Gallery, located on the second floor of the Texas A&M Langford Architecture Center’s Building A.

 Piana, a professor of art and design at San Jacinto College, draws inspiration from how end users experience online content.